Sherrypha/datasciencecoursera/Getting and cleaning data/GCD Course Project/README.md

 This file explains the content of the run_analysis.R file.

 #Introduction
+=============================================================================================

-The Source data for this file is A 561-feature vector with time and frequency domain variables, Its activity label, An identifier of the subject who carried out the experiment with files that include the following:
+The Source data for this analysis is A 561-feature vector with time and frequency domain variables, Its activity label and An identifier of the subject who carried out the experiment
 The dataset includes the following files:
-=============================================================================================

 - 'README.txt'